netanelavr/nestjs-metrics-reporter/README.md

 ## Why Choose `nestjs-metrics-client`?

 🚀 **No Dependency Injection**
-   Unlike traditional solutions, such as [@willsoto/nestjs-prometheus](https://github.com/willsoto/nestjs-prometheus), `nestjs-metrics-client` removes the need for cumbersome dependency injection, making your code cleaner and more portable.
+   Unlike [@willsoto/nestjs-prometheus](https://github.com/willsoto/nestjs-prometheus), `nestjs-metrics-client` removes the need for cumbersome dependency injection, making your code cleaner and more portable.

 🌟 **Effortless Integration**
-   With zero setup, you can start tracking metrics immediately.
+   With minimal setup, you can start tracking metrics immediately.
 No need to configure a service in every file—just use the global `ReporterService`.

 🎯 **Focus on Simplicity**
    Designed for developers who want powerful metrics without the complexity of managing dependencies or boilerplate code.